No Current Referrals.

 Decision Date: 26 Jan 2010

-organization whose patient population consisted of, among others, terminally
+complementary medicine organization whose patient population consisted of, among others,

-ill cancer patients.
-While employed at, affiliated with or consulting for
+terminally ill cancer patients.
+While employed at, affiliated with or consulting for CCRG, Dr.

-CCRG, Dr. O'Shea failed to maintain the standard of practice by: a) failing to
+O'Shea failed to maintain the standard of practice by: a) failing to examine the organization's

-patients' conventional medicine physicians and/or oncologists; and c) failing
+the organization's patients' conventional medicine physicians and/or oncologists; and c) failing to

-to make reference in his charts to communications with the organization's
+make reference in his charts to communications with the organization's patients' conventional

 The Discipline Committee ordered and directed that:

-treat terminal disease in the context of a complementary medicine
+terminal disease in the context of a complementary medicine practice;

-associate himself with the Canadian Cancer Research Group or its
+with the Canadian Cancer Research Group or its related organizations;

-Ethics and Informed Consent course, within one year of the date of
+Informed Consent course, within one year of the date of this Order.

 2. Dr. O'Shea pay to the College costs in the amount of $3, 650.00.